What is a Social Enterprise?

 It is important to note that social enterprises operate under the structure of a traditional business, and on the surface, they may seem to look, feel, and operate like any other traditional business.
 However, the key to understanding a social enterprise is to understand its mission, which outlines its key social objectives.

-Profit generation is still extremely important to social enterprises, as revenue is important to sustain the livelihood of the venture but the important difference is that instead of using its profit to distribute among shareholders, the profits are used to reinvest in the enterprise to help it achieve its social mission.
+Profit generation is still extremely important to social enterprises, as earnings are important to sustain the livelihood of the venture but the important difference is that instead of using its profit to distribute among shareholders, the profits are used to reinvest in the enterprise to help it achieve its social mission.

-We should note that social enterprises usually offer some sort of good or service to consumers and even if an organization follows an entrepreneurial mindset, it is not considered a social enterprise if it does not sell anything; instead, it will only be considered a social program.
+We should note that social enterprises usually offer some sort of good or service to consumers at a price,, it is not considered a social enterprise if it does not sell anything; instead, it instead is considered to be a social program.

 Social enterprises will often have strong links to a registered charity or non-profit organization – sometimes a parent company –which feeds its profits to help better support its social mission.